I have not filled my tax returns in a long time what do I do?

 IRS tax help can be achieved by several methods including but not limited to:

 As a taxpayer not familiar with the ins and outs of federal tax laws you should not attempt to negotiate directly with the IRS.
 It is essential you retain the services of a qualified tax attorney such as tax attorney Mary E. King to negotiate on your behalf.
 Mary has successfully negotiated for her clients which means her clients have not needed to directly communicate with the IRS.

 Can the IRS take money from my bank account?

 Yes.
 The IRS can take money from your bank account, IRA’s and cash value of your life insurance policy.
 The IRS refers to the action of taking money from a taxpayers bank account as a levy.
 Not only banks but credit unions, trust companies, and labor credit unions all must comply with an IRS levy.
 A tax levy is the worst case for any taxpayer and many times may be able to be avoided by contacting tax attorney Mary King before it is too late.
 Procrastinating with the IRS is the worst mistake.
 Don’t wait, contact the Law Office of Mary King P.L. and find out your options.

 Interest and penalties are huge what can I do?

 In some cases the IRS will reduce or eliminate a taxpayer’s penalties on their debt, through a process called penalty abatement.

-The taxpayer must be able to prove "reasonable cause" before the IRS will agree on a penalty abatement.
-Reasonable cause means regardless of the taxpayer's "exercise of ordinary care and prudence," he or she are unable to file his tax return or pay his taxes on a timely basis.
-Usually the success of penalty abatement depends on the taxpayer's past history of filing their tax returns and paying their taxes.
+The taxpayer must be able to prove “reasonable cause” before the IRS will agree to a penalty abatement.
+Reasonable cause means regardless of the taxpayer’s “exercise of ordinary care and prudence,” he or she is unable to file his tax return or pay his taxes on a timely basis.
+Usually the success of penalty abatement depends on the taxpayer’s past history of filing their tax returns and paying their taxes.

 The federal tax laws are very complex and only an experienced tax attorney can successfully build a case for penalty abatement.